-Similar to the Supplemental Agreement for 2015 project expenditure, Glencore and ZIOC have agreed a 2016 Project Work Programme and Budget for the Project of US\$2.3m plus US\$0.6m of discretionary spend dependent on certain workstreams requiring capital.
-ZIOC has agreed to contribute towards such work programme and budget an amount comprising US\$2.3m plus 49.99% of all discretionary items approved jointly with Glencore.
-Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2016 is US\$1.45m in total.
+Similar to the Funding Agreement for 2016 project expenditure, Glencore and ZIOC have agreed a 2017 Project Work Programme and Budget for the Project of US\$1.4m plus US\$0.3m of discretionary spend dependent on certain workstreams requiring capital.
+ZIOC has agreed to contribute towards such work programme and budget an amount comprising US\$0.7m plus 49.99% of all discretionary items approved jointly with Glencore.
+Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2017 is US\$0.9m in total.

-Separately, ZIOC has taken steps to reduce costs associated with the management of its own business.
-A number of savings initiatives have been actioned which are expected to achieve a significant cost reduction going forward, and the Company is expected to be in a better position to weather the current cycle as a result of these initiatives.
-Following the reduction of the cost base at the Zanaga Project, as well as the costs associated with the management of ZIOC, the Board is of the view that ZIOC has sufficient funds to meet its working capital requirements up to, and beyond, twelve months from the approval of these accounts.

-We had cash reserves of US\$6.9m as at 31 May 2016 and continue to be prudent with our cash.
+Following the reduction of the cost base at the Zanaga Project, as well as the additional cost reductions in the corporate overheads of ZIOC, we are well positioned to support our operations going forward in the near future.
+The board of directors of ZIOC (the "Board") is of the view that ZIOC has sufficient funds to meet its working capital requirements up to, and beyond, twelve months from the approval of these accounts.
+We had cash reserves of US\$4.7m as at 31 May 2017 and continue to be prudent with our cash.